2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 8. View-Through Conversions: These are conversions that happen after someone sees your ad but doesn’t click on it.
 While view-through conversions are sometimes difficult to track, they can be a valuable source of leads and sales.

-9. Customer Acquisition Cost (CAC): This is the average cost of acquiring a new customer through your Google Ads campaign.
+9. Customer Acquisition Cost (CAC): The average cost of acquiring a new customer through your Google Ads campaign.
 It’s important to track your CAC to ensure you’re not spending too much to acquire new customers.

-Remember, these are just expected conversion ratios, and what works for one business may not work for another.
-The key is to track your own data and set realistic goals for your campaigns.
-You can optimize your Google PPC advertising campaigns for maximum success by focusing on the right metrics and KPIs.
+Remember, these are just expected conversion ratios; what works for one business may not work for another.
+The key is tracking your data and setting realistic campaign goals.
+By focusing on the right metrics and KPIs, you can optimize your Google PPC advertising campaigns for maximum success.

 Here are some additional tips for optimizing your Google PPC campaigns:

-By following these tips and tracking the right metrics, you can ensure your Google PPC advertising campaigns deliver the desired results.
+Following these tips and tracking the right metrics ensures your Google PPC advertising campaigns deliver the desired results.

 LinkedIn PPC advertising